Trams in Brisbane: City of Brisbane (1925–1969)

 Brisbane's tramway system came under the control of the newly merged Brisbane City Council (BCC) in 1925.

 After seven years of agitation, Brisbane's tram service was extended to Grange in July 1928.
 The opening ceremony was attended by the Lord Mayor of Brisbane, William Jolly, and two Members of the Queensland Legislative Assembly, James Stevingstone Kerr and Charles Taylor.
-The mayor had threatened not to attend any ceremony for the opening of the tram service because two rival groups were organising separate celebrations; he would only attend if there was a single ceremony.
+The mayor had threatened to not attend any ceremony for the opening of the tram service because two rival groups were organising separate celebrations; he would only attend if there was a single ceremony.